Skip to content

 Sculpture by Zheng Lu Installed Adjacent to the United Nations in New York

-Undercurrent, 2023, a twenty-foot-tall stainless-steel sculpture by Beijing-based artist Zheng Lu (b.
-1978, Inner Mongolia), is on view through August 2024 in Dag Hammarskjöld Plaza, adjacent to the United Nations.
+Sundaram Tagore Gallery is pleased to have installed Undercurrent, 2023, a twenty-foot-tall stainless-steel sculpture by Beijing-based artist Zheng Lu (b.
+1978, Inner Mongolia) adjacent to the United Nations in Midtown Manhattan.
+It is on view through August 2024 in Dag Hammarskjöld Plaza.
 The sculpture, weighing nearly 2.5 tons, was more than two years in the making.
-The project was initiated by Sundaram Tagore Gallery.

 The glimmering sculpture was created especially for the site and relates to the United Nations’ recent action initiatives on clean water and climate change.